JayBeavers/Reflecta/README.md

 - ReflectaHeartbeat.h -- an Arduino-side library for reading digital and analog pins very efficienctly and sending the results at a fixed frequency to the host PC.

+To install, download the contents of the repository as a zip file and decompress into your libraries folder, either where you have the Arduino IDE installed or in your ['sketchbook' folder](http://arduino.cc/it/Reference/Libraries) (on Windows this is My Documents -> arduino) in a subdirectory named 'libraries'.
+When you are done you should have a file like My Documents\arduino\libraries\ReflectaFramesSerial\ReflectaFramesSerial.h.
+Now you can restart the Arduino IDE and use Sketch -> Import Library.

 ----------

 ## ReflectaFrames ##